zambal/vaux/README.md

   "<h1>Hello World</h1>"
 ```

+If you are familiar with Phoenix components, a Vaux component will look pretty
-As you can see, Vaux uses the same sigil and template expression syntax as HEEx
+similar, as it uses the same sigil and template expression syntax as HEEx
 templates.
 To make sure HEEx and Vaux templates can't be mixed up, Vaux
 requires the `vaux` modifier for its `~H` sigil.
+A key difference is that Vaux
+only supports a single template per module.

-In order to call another
-component, it needs to be known at compile time.
-Vaux provides the `components/1`
+In ordder to call another component, it needs to be known at compile time.
+Vaux
-macro that both requires and aliases components:
+provides the `components/1` macro that both requires and aliases components:

 ```elixir
   defmodule Component.Example2 do